 142. MARKETING FRUITS AND VEGETABLES.
 Fall term.
-Credit four hours.
-Lectures, M W F 9.
-Warren 225.
+Credit three hours.
+Lectures, W F 9.
 Laboratory, W or F 2-4.
-Warren 25.
+Warren 245.
 Professor RASMUSSEN.

-A study of the economic factors involved in the marketing of fruits and vegetables.
-Regional and seasonal competition; areas of distribution; methods of handling; costs of marketing; types of marketing organizations; sales methods; transportation and carrier services; produce law and methods of credit ratings; terminal problems; aspects of retailer- and consumer-demand.
+A study of the economic factors involved in the marketing of fruits and vegetables; regional and seasonal competition; areas of distribution; methods of handling; costs of marketing; types of marketing organizations; sales methods; transportation and carrier services; produce law and methods of credit ratings; terminal problems; aspects of retailer- and consumer-demand.

-144. MARKETING POULTRY, EGGS, AND LIVESTOCK.
-Spring term.
-Credit three hours.
-Lectures, T Th 10.
-Discussion Th 2-4.
-Warren 225.
-Associate Professor DARRAH.
+144. MARKETING EGGS AND POULTRY.
+Fall term.
+Credit two hours.
+Lecture and discussion, T Th 11.
+Warren 245.
+Professor Darrah.